smlsvnssn/ouml/README.md

 #### ö.clone( v, deep = true, immutable = false ) → cloned value

-Performs cloning of the most common object types, including `Array` and typed arrays, `Map`, `Set`, `Date` and generic objects.
+Performs cloning of most common types, including `Array` and typed arrays, `Map`, `Set`, `Date` and objects.
 Defaults to deep cloning, set `deep` to `false` to perform shallow cloning.
-Clones own enumerable properties only, and does not set `prototype`, so objects depending on inheritance or class instances are not cloned properly.
+Tries to preserve `prototype` when cloning objects, but may fail in untested edge cases.
 Does not clone functions.
 Use with some caution 🤫.

 #### ö.immutable(v, deep = true) immutable value